Dangers of Nanoparticles in the Environment Cause for Concern

 His research into metal nano particles is backed by a ERC Grant of 14 m DKK.
 Project title: Formation and Characterization of Protein Post-Translational Modifications and Assessment of Cellular Responses by Application of Metals in Biological Systems.

-*This information is from an external source (University of Southern Denmark).
+(i)Source/Reference: University of Southern Denmark.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.